andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 - `Volume_BTC` is the volume of bitcoins present in the bitcoin network at the time of measurement.
 - `Volume_Currency` is the volume of actual currency (assumed to be USD) present at the time of measurement.

-The `High`, `Low` and `Close` features are unknown at the beginning of the one-hour timestep, and have been measured at the end of the timestep.
-The `Open` feature shows the `Close` feature of the previous timestep, since this known when the one-hour timestep measurement is initiated.
+The `High`, `Low` and `Close` features are unknown at the beginning of the one-hour timestep and are been measured at the end of the timestep.
+The `Open` feature shows the `Close` feature of the previous timestep since this is known when the one-hour timestep measurement is begun.

 ### Preprocessing

-Given the nature of the dataset, the `High`, `Low` and `Close` features cannot be used in practical prediction, since these are known "after-the-fact", that is in a realistic prediction setting, knowing what the highest, lowest and closing BTC values would make it trivial to predict the `Weighted_Price`.
-A more interesting scenario would be to predict the `Weighted_Price` for a given timestep only knowing the `Open`, `Volume_BTC` and `Volume_Currency` features available at the beginning of each timestep measurement.
+Given the nature of the dataset, the `High`, `Low` and `Close` features cannot be used in a practical prediction scenario, since these are known "after-the-fact", that is in a realistic prediction setting, knowing what the highest, lowest and closing BTC values would make it trivial to predict the `Weighted_Price`.
+A more interesting scenario would be to predict the `Weighted_Price` for a given timestep only knowing the `Open`, `Volume_BTC` and `Volume_Currency` features, that are known at the beginning of each timestep measurement.

-The `High`, `Low` and `Close` features have therefore been removed in preprocessing.
-The `Timestamp` feature has been transformed into simple timestep values from $[0...N]$ where $N = data samples = 10776$.
+The `High`, `Low` and `Close` features have therefore been removed during preprocessing.
+The `Timestamp` feature has been transformed into simple timestep values from $[0...N]$ where $N = \vert dataset \vert = 10776$.

 The dataset is split into training, testing and validation sets.
 The training dataset is the first 66% of the data samples according to timestamp, with the remaining 33% of the data samples being split into 23% test data for training and 10% validation data after training.
 The validation data set is used for generating regression metrics to estimate the performance of the generated models.

-The dataset is split into subsets according the the timestamps of the data samples in an attempt to "force" the models to get improved prediction accuracy on recent data.
-The validation data set represents the most recent data, and would therefore be more interesting in a real-world prediction scenario, where predicting historical data is of little value.
-A model that predict future values is desireable.
-Validating on recent data with values unknown to the models will therefore be "harder" for the models and represents a real-world prediction scenario.
-Validaing on these recent data samples should hopefully therefore better show the inaccuracies of the generated models.
+The dataset is split into subsets according the the timestamps of the data samples in an attempt to "force" the models to improve the prediction accuracy on recent data.
+The validation dataset consist of the most recent data points and would therefore be more interesting to predict in a real-world scenario, where predicting historical data that is already known is of little value.
+A model that predicts future values is therefore desireable.
+Validaing on these recent data samples should hopefully better show the shortcomings of the generated models.

 After splitting the dataset, each set has been normalized to values between 0 and 1.
-Normalisation has been performed after splitting in order to make sure there is no correlation between the values in the data sets in order to improve accuracy.
+Normalisation has been performed after splitting rather than before, in order to in order to improve accuracy and make sure there is no correlation between the values between the data sets.

 A section of the processed dataset cat be seen below.